nicoloddo/x-tree-search/docs/index.md

 # Add framework to explainer
 explainer.add_framework("highlevel", highlevel_framework)
 ```
-The adjectives must be a list of instances declared like in the examples above.
+The adjectives must be a list of instances declared like in the examples above.<br>
-The tactics must be a list of instances of ArgumentationTactic.
+The tactics must be a list of instances of ArgumentationTactic.<br>
-The settings must be a dictionary containing the settings for the framework.
+The settings must be a dictionary containing the settings for the framework.<br>

 ```python
 # Define settings